ReadyResearch/site-aigovernance-aus/content/survey/2025/index.md

       title: How We Conducted This Survey
       text: |-

-        We recruited 1,141 Australians through online representative quota sampling stratified by age, sex, and Australian state / territory.
+        We analysed data from 933 Australians recruited through online representative quota sampling stratified by age, sex, and Australian state / territory.
 We also conducted multilevel regression with poststratification to construct more accurate population estimates based on 2021 Australian Census data.

         This project is a collaboration between Ready Research and The University of Queensland.
 The project team includes [Dr Alexander Saeri](https://www.linkedin.com/in/aksaeri/), [Dr Michael Noetel](https://www.linkedin.com/in/mnoetel/), [Jessica Graham](https://www.linkedin.com/in/jessica-jane-graham/), and [Dr Peter Slattery](https://www.linkedin.com/in/peterslattery1/).